Home Health Stroke: causes, symptoms, first aid, prevention

 Life after a stroke ,

-Remember that positive morale and support from loved ones is a 50% guarantee of a successful outcome of the case.
+Remember that a positive morale and support from loved ones is a 50% guarantee of a successful outcome.

 The problem of life expectancy in people who have suffered a stroke worries everyone - both patients and their relatives.
-Undoubtedly, no, even the most expensive doctor can give an accurate forecast, but there are approximate statistics.
+Undoubtedly, no doctor, even the most expensive one, can give an accurate prognosis, but there are approximate statistics.

 The most unsafe period is immediately after a stroke.
-During this period, there is a high threat of secondary hemorrhage and the formation of consequences that can cause death.
-The mind at this time is adapting to the changes that have occurred and seeks to use the surviving zones.
-A stroke is capable of engaging in desired functions, like breathing control.
+During this period, there is a high risk of secondary hemorrhage and the formation of consequences that can cause death.
+The mind is currently adapting to the changes that have occurred and strives to use the surviving zones.
+A stroke can affect essential functions like breathing control.

-Whether the body will be able to overcome the disease and whether complications begin to develop, they show the initial 2-3 months.
-Having survived this dangerous time, then the patients live happily ever after.
+Whether the body will be able to overcome the disease and whether complications will begin to develop is determined by the initial 2-3 months.
+Having survived this dangerous time, patients then live happily ever after.

 The next significant period is 12 months.
-It would seem that a complete recovery has come, when suddenly a secondary impulse or a sudden appearance of complications, stimulated by the initial attack, catches up.
+It would seem that complete recovery has occurred, but suddenly a secondary shock or the sudden appearance of complications, stimulated by the initial attack, overtakes.

 After a year, the threat of death due to a secondary stroke or brain damage caused by the initial one quickly passes.
-However, you should not rest - prevention of illness, proper nutrition and complete rejection of bad habits must be the patient's companions for life.
+However, you should not rest - disease prevention, proper nutrition and complete rejection of bad habits must be the patient’s traveling companions for life.

 Leave a Reply